Tactile-electronics/WearableTechBadgeWorkshop/README.md

 `ledPin2.off()`

-Annoyingly defining the pin like this means off has no effect, but we can use Signal to abstract away this.
+Annoyingly defining the pin like this means off has no effect, because there's no reference for which is the default position.
+We can use another tool from `machine` called `Signal` to abstract away this problem.

 `from machine import Signal`

+We import like this so that you don't have to use dot notation and say `machine.Signal`, you can just use Signal.

 `Led2 = Signal(ledPin2, invert=True)`